Skip to content

 Summary

 This model represents a clever positioning from Catana, a great combination of performance, comfort and value that is pretty unique in the market.
 Its closest competitor is probably the Seawind 1600.
-Let’s see if they extend the range with this format and launch a 47 and a 42.
+Let’s see if they extend the range with this format and launch additional sizes.

 FAQs